PoCInnovation/Workshops/security/introduction-assembly/Solutions.md

+# Assembly x86 & Reverse Engineering - Solutions

-# Exercice 1 - Password
+## Exercise 1 - Password

 The password is a string in .rdata section. "cr4ckm3" The program does a strncmp with that string and argv[1].

-# Exercice 2 - Good luck
+## Exercise 2 - Good luck

-1. in .rdata section, find "aVeryCorrect" string.
+1. in the `.rdata` section, find "aVeryCorrect" string.
 2. Go to that string's usage place

 Explanation: